anshul1204/anshul1204-langsmith-MAT496/README.md

 Changes in Code: I wrote code to create a toy dataset and add example questions with reference answers.
 I ran quick experiments using these samples and checked the outputs to validate my prompts and responses before deploying them to broader usage.

+Video 2: Prompt Hub

+What I Learned: In this section, I learned how to connect my application to the LangSmith Prompt Hub, which lets me test, iterate, and manage prompts from a central interface.
+I saw how prompts can be pulled directly into my application so improvements on LangSmith are automatically reflected.

+Changes in Code: I updated the code to connect with the Prompt Hub, pulled a prompt by its name, hydrated it with sample inputs, converted it to OpenAI format, and ran it.
+I also added code to upload new prompts and bind them with model configurations for later use.